sirius777coder/TMPNN/README.md

 Graph based deep learning method to design protein sequences.There are twon main models which are TMPNN-alpha and TMPNN-beta.

 1. TMPNN-alpha is only used for inverse folding (also called fixed backbone design).
-2. TMPNN-beta is trained to not only capture the residue identity information but the residue topology information.
+2. TMPNN-beta v1.0 is trained to not only capture the residue identity information but the residue topology information.
 We add a conditional random field after the encoder block.
+3. TMPNN-beta v2.0 adds IPA module to explicit models the backbone information.

 ----
 Author : Bo Zhang